 When you click “Create a Virtual Playbill,” you’ll be taken to the Program Creation Tool.
 Take a look at the toolbar.
 Here you’ll find every section available to you for building your program.
 As you begin work on the various sections, the lines beneath each section will change color.
 A gray line means no work has been done.
 A black line means work has been done, but it’s not published and ready to print or view online.
 A green line means the section has been published.

 Don’t have a use for a particular section?
 Skip it!
-The only required section is the Cover.
+Any non-published section will be absent from the online and printed version of your Playbill program.
+The only section you have to use is the Cover—you're making a Broadway-quality Playbill program, after all.
 You can also change the order of the sections.
 Click the yellow “Re-Order Sections” button and adjust as needed.

 To begin customizing your cover, click the yellow “Edit” button to enter edit mode.
 Let’s start with the yellow header.
 A toolbar allows you to style your text with bold, italics, and underline options; left, center, and right alignment; and a number of fonts—you’ll find this familiar toolbar throughout the PLAYBILLder sections.
 Broadway Playbill programs generally use this header space for the venue name, though many PLAYBILLder customers include additional information here, such as performance dates.